How does CBD make you feel? If you’re new to cannabidiol, it’s a natural question to ask.

 While cannabidiol doesn’t have all the answers, it may provide a natural alternative or aid to anti-inflammatories, anti-seizure treatments, anti-anxiety medication, and even pain relievers.

-If you are taking a prescription for something you think CBD might help with, it’s important to talk with your physician before you start incorporating it into your daily routine.
-While there are little to no negative side effects when it comes to CBD, it can interact with other medicine, such as high blood pressure medication.
+If you are taking a prescription for something you think CBD might help with, it’s important to talk with your physician.
+In fact, do this before you incorporate it into your daily routine.
+While there are little to no negative side effects when it comes to CBD, it can interact with other medications, such as high blood pressure medication.
 Make sure you talk with them before you add CBD to your regimen, and certainly before you ever stop taking any prescription medication.